zahrafirouzian/AIXLocate/README.md

 ### AI + eXplore + Locate

-**AI eXploration for Intelligent Data Center Site Selection**
+**AI eXploration for Intelligent AI Infrastructure Placement**

-> An AI-powered site intelligence platform that evaluates and ranks potential locations for AI infrastructure using climate data, environmental insights, and multi-agent decision-making.
+> An AI-powered climate intelligence platform that evaluates and ranks candidate locations for AI infrastructure using environmental data, geospatial analysis, and multi-agent decision-making.
->
->

 ---